elasticio/elasticio.github.io/content/_components/rest-api/index.md

 You can add the authorisation methods during the integration flow design or by going to your `Settings > Security credentials > REST client` and adding there.

-REST API component supports 3 authorisation types:
+REST API component supports 4 authorisation types:

 *   `No Auth` - use this method to work with any open REST API
 *   `Basic Auth` - use it to provide login credentials like **username/password**
 *   `API Key Auth` - use it to provide `API Key` to access the resource
+*   `OAuth2` - use it to provide `Oauth2` credentials to access the resource.
+Currently it is implemented `Authorization code` OAuth2 flow.

 Please note that the result of creating a credential is an HTTP header automatically placed for you.
 You can also specify the authorisation in the headers section directly.